jflets/FletFit-project-1-/README.md

  I used Lighthouse in the Chrome Developer Tools to test the performance, accessibility, best practices and SEO of the website.

+ Suggestions:

+   1. Preload the image used by the LCP element in order to improve your LCP time

    ![Lighthouse Score](/assets/images/lighthouse-1.png)
    ![Lighthouse Score](/assets/images/lighthouse-2.png)